 Chris Lohring is the owner and Brew Master of Notch, a Boston based brewing company specialised in Session beers.
-I met him and his wife almost two years ago when the came to Prague and we spent a glorious afternoon at Únětické Pivovar drinking several litres of Desítka.
+I met him and his wife almost two years ago when they came to Prague and we spent a glorious afternoon at Únětické Pivovar, drinking several litres of Desítka.

-He mentioned not long ago that he had decided to leave the Brewers Association and I was curious about why, and also wanted to ask him a few more questions, and he has some quite interesting things to say.
+He mentioned not long ago that he had decided to leave the Brewers Association and I was curious about why, and also wanted to ask him a few more questions; he has some quite interesting things to say.

 How long was Notch a member of the BA?

 Two years I believe, I opted out in 2013.
 With my previous brewery Tremont, I had been a member as well, both pre and post-merger (Association of Brewers and Brewers Association of America).

 How did the BA change during those years?

 The real changes came after the merger, at least that from my point of view.
 Very small brewers were now in the same organization as some very large brewers.
 We saw how that played out with the craft beer “definition” change.
 Over the years I saw the BA focusing more on issues concerning their largest members, and that resulted in decisions that benefited them the most.

 What was the thing that made you say "fuck it", the last straw?

 The definition changes.
 If there really is a benefit in defining the beers we make, let's be honest with the intent.
 There was this driving need for million barrel brewers to be perceived as small for marketing reasons, and ultimately that was not a reasonable decision.